Women’s fashion inspired chairs offer unique chair upholstery ideas using leather, wool and prints in chic ways.

 A more girly Stiletto, dubbed the Spank, is velvet-upholstered boudoir number with a black satin ribbon detailing the corset motif in back.

 The cameo back of a French side chair designed by Amanda Nesbit has the near whimsy of a happy face.
-Are boiled wool fabric and big covered buttons are a fashionista’s take on a Jackie O coat?
+Are boiled wool fabric and big covered buttons are a fashionista’s take on a 1960s Jacqueline Kennedy coat?